Rising-Stars-by-Sunshine/csecon206-haowen-finalproject/README.md

 ## Table of Contents

+- polished problem set 1 and problem set 2
 - model
 - code
 - spotlight
 - more about the author
 - references

+### Polished PS1 and PS2

+- The link for updated PS 1 is , the following modifications have been made:
+  - The red log has been cleaned by adding codes before the package
+  - The citations for books and page numbers have been provided following the definition and theorem
+  - The PDF has been uploaded to the repo and attched in the spotlight
+  -

 ### Model
 - Game Environment